elastic/examples/Miscellaneous/docker/full_stack_example/README.md

     * [Windows](https://docs.docker.com/docker-for-windows/#shared-drives)
     * [OSX](https://docs.docker.com/docker-for-mac/#file-sharing)

-1. Navigate into the full_stack_example folder and issue the following command, adjusting for your host operating system as shown.
+1. Navigate into the full_stack_example folder from a terminal or powershell, and issue the following command.
+Adjust for your host operating system as shown.

     ```shell
     cd full_stack_example.tar.gz